nimbix/jarvice-helm/README.md

 used for running the JARVICE platform itself.
 The second type, `jarvice-compute`, are used for running JARVICE application jobs.

-The `jarvice-system` pods could be broken down further into four basic types.
+The `jarvice-system` pods could be broken down further into two basic types.
-The base `jarvice-system` pods contain components related to the web portal, API endpoints, Data Abstraction Layer (DAL), etc.  JARVICE application builds use `jarvice-dockerbuild` and `jarvice-dockerpull` pod types (or the combined `jarvice-dockerbuildpull` type).
-Lastly, there are other non-JARVICE installed/controlled components.
+The base `jarvice-system` pods contain components related to the web portal, API endpoints, Data Abstraction Layer (DAL), etc.  In addition, there are other non-JARVICE installed/controlled components.
 These other components, such as ingress controllers, can be thought of as the `jarvice-other` type as they live outside of the JARVICE namespaces.